 As you begin your life, you are full of all kinds of dreams, adventures, and curiosity.
 Every day seems to hold a new beginning or a magical opportunity.
 You can’t even imagine that anything could stop you.
 Is it possible to recapture that feeling of childhood invincibility?

-How can someone in their late 20’s discover their talents and purpose in life?
+How can someone in their late 20s discover their talents and purpose in life?

 “How do I find my life purpose?” or “I’ve worked at this my whole life, but I was never really happy.”
-Or “There must be something more I don’t know about” or “I don’t think I ever worked to my potential.”
+Or “There must be something more I don’t know about,” or “I don’t think I ever worked to my potential.”

-So here you are in your late 20’s and thank heavens you are asking these questions now.
+So here you are in your late 20s and thank heavens you are asking these questions now.

 So, how do you find your true purpose in life and what your significant talents are?

-All your life people have been telling you what you’re good at.
-In addition there are things you have been absolutely crazy about.
+All your life, people have been telling you what you’re good at.
+In addition, there are things you have been absolutely crazy about.
 Some of those things you can get paid for, and some you can’t.
-Others are great as hobbies or part-time, but not for a full time profession.
+Others are great as hobbies or part-time, but not for a full-time profession.

 The first thing you have to ask yourself is whether you like the security of having a job and all that goes along with it—benefits, taking orders, and having certain restrictions.
-Or do you prefer being your own boss making the decisions, experiencing the ups and downs of cash flow and overhead, employees (whether on-site or virtual).
+Or do you prefer being your own boss, making the decisions, experiencing the difficulties of cash flow and overhead, and managing employees (whether on-site or virtual).

-I always ask “What would you do if you had no responsibility, no bills and no one to answer to?
+I always ask “What would you do if you had no responsibility, no bills and no one to answer to?”
 And what would you go even if you weren’t getting paid?

 Those questions are the biggest clues you will ever have as to your true purpose.
-Write down your answer and then work backwards from there.
+Write your answer and then work backwards from there.

-1. Write down what makes your heart sing?
+1. Write what makes your heart sing?